 This guide is meant only to provide an overview of the home-buying process; its accuracy is not guaranteed.
-We encourage readers to contact us as often as necessary for clarification..
+If any part of it is confusing, we STRONGLY encourage the reader to call us as often as desired for clarification.
+It is essential that everything in this guide is understood.

 4. Tax Benefits: For most buyers, the tax benefits from buying a home are substantial.
 This is because ALL of your Interest and Property Taxes will be deductible from your taxable income at the end of the year.
 A $300,000 purchase can result in close to $20,000 of Interest and Property Taxes over the course of a year.
 If you are in the top State and Federal Tax brackets, that $20,000 deduction from your income could result in over $8,000 in direct tax savings.
 Even better, you can realize those tax savings NOW by changing the number of dependents and adjusting your take-home pay.
 These tax benefits can sometimes make your “after tax housing payment” less than your current rent payment, if you are renting.
 Please consult your CPA for more information.
 If you do not have a CPA, we have a skilled CPA we are happy to recommend.